Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 The manual that you are actually reading is composed of multiple chapters represent by roman number.
 You are actually in the first chapter named Introduction that will tell you general information about your computer and how to install it.
 Chapter II will show you how to perform basic action on your machine.
-Chapter III will teach you how to make basic programs (don’t worry about it now if you don’t know what it is) in the SASM programming language (again don’t worry).
+Chapter III will teach you how to make basic programs (don’t worry for now if you don’t know what it is) in the SASM programming language (again don’t worry).
 Chapter IV is design for learning about the different devices inside and outside the machine and how to use them.
 Chapter V will explain in great detail each component of the computer.
 You don’t need to read this chapter if you are not an engineer, or you don’t intend to modify, or make very advance and complex things with the SAPHYR I.
 Chapter VI contain additional information and resources.